What is Ensibuko Arts Foundation?

 Who does Ensibuko Arts Foundation target?

-EAF targets to serve Underprivileged youth and families, girls, the elderly, and other vulnerable groups
+EAF targets to serve Underprivileged groups primarily youth.
+But also considering families, girls, the elderly, and other vulnerable groups

 How is Ensibuko Arts Foundation innovative?

 We promote meaningful dialogue, understanding, and cooperation through the arts, especially dance.
 Dance is a valued facet of traditional Ugandan culture, and has often been used to facilitate communication regardless of class or education level.
 We use cultural dance therapeutically, to create safe spaces where individuals share more freely.
 EAF is one of the only organization in Uganda that explicitly encourages equitable inter-generational dialogue.
 We believe community healing requires work from both ends of the age spectrum.
 Therefore, our artistic workshops that produce mutual understanding between generations aid in developing more sustainable solutions to community challenges.
 We use artistic means to convey messages and open up conversations around challenging social issues.
 Community members, especially those in underprivileged areas, are much more likely to listen, retain information, and become activists, when issues are brought up using entertaining, artistic performance instead of through more traditional routes.